gertrude-app/web/site/app/pages/docs/not-sure-title.md

 domain" is a useful proxy for "every website in the world", and that "all the dot com domains" is a useful proxy for "every domain", then we're in business!

-## Todo...

-- add a section showing the first 15 values from the database dump...
-- make note that this falls down on javascript-heavy SPA's
-- add a note at the beginning that i'm not a scientist, so i'm using terms wrong, etc.

 ## Methodology

 The basic conceptual methodology of the experiment is conceptually this: